aussio/device-readings/README.md

 * **Cache serialization**: My cache in model.py is essentially my DAO layer.
 I ended up hand-performing the serialization between the validated input/output JSON and the cache format to support using dictionaries for quick lookup and updating.
 In a real project, I would have used Marshmallow's ability to [serialize directly into Python objects](https://marshmallow.readthedocs.io/en/stable/quickstart.html#deserializing-to-objects) which would have made that code considerably more readable.
 Then my database would keep the data nice and efficiently organized/accessible in storage.
     * Related to the above reflection - I actually went down that path originally, and you can see the commented code left over in models.py.
 * **Handling of UUIDs**: Flask validates UUIDs in an unobvious way, imo.
 If you pass /readings/<id> a non-UUID, it gives a 404 for the URL as opposed to a 400 for it being a bad UUID.
 That's why I'm treating `id` as a string so everything plays nicely.
 I'm sure this is totally fixable.
 * **Testing**: I'm a huge HUGE advocate for automated tests.
-I'll transparently admit that I don't tend to have the best habits around TDD though. 😅 With that, I would have added more robust tests to this project.
+I'll transparently admit that I don't have the best habits around TDD though. 😅 With that, I would have added more robust tests to this project.
 I spent more than my 2 allotted hours on the homework, so I decided to save some time here.
 My integration tests cover our main acceptance criteria, but I wrote nothing automated to poke at our error cases.
-I'm also not asserting on the shape of the body, which is critical to testing the contract as would absolutely be included in production code.
+I'm also not asserting much on the shape of the body, which is critical to testing the contract and would absolutely be included in production code.